CSCfi/korp-backend/korpplugins/README.md

   standard output and standard error encoded as `bytes`, and returns the modified values as a pair.

+- `filter_sql(self, sql, request, app)`: Modifies the SQL statement `sql` to be passed to the MySQL/MariaDB database server and returns the modified value.

 - `enter_handler(self, args, starttime, request, app)`: Called near the beginning of a view function for an endpoint. `args` is a `dict` of arguments to the endpoint and `starttime` is the current time as